dhermes/node-style-guide/Readme.md

   2. No need to unit test the "if (err)" case to achieve full branch coverage.
 2. It reduces nesting when the waterfall extends to 3 or more functions.

-## Use IIFEs to avoid duplicated assignment.
+## Use IIFEs to avoid duplicated assignment

 A common pattern in JS is to assign a variable based on branching logic, for instance:
 ```